Dridi/etception/README.rst

 ideal when different processes may run in different working directories.

 Only absolute paths starting with ``/etc/`` are etcepted, and paths containing ``.`` or ``..`` components aren't.

-Programs or script changing or clearing their environments before executing other programs may prevent ``libetcept`` to be pre-loaded further downstream.
+Programs or scripts changing or clearing their environments before executing other programs may prevent ``libetcept`` to be pre-loaded further downstream.
 Nothing is currently done to prevent it.

 An etception occurs only if a file exists in the working directory: creating a file in ``/etc`` would likely be attempted in ``/etc``.
 This use case is